drplote/FG-2e-PlayersOption/README.md

 Monsters are a little different.
 Because stats aren't as relevant for monsters are most just have 10 across the board in the Monstrous Manual records, the fatigue effect for monsters is -1 ATK and -1 AC instead of -1 STR and -1 DEX.
 This is different than Hackmaster, which says every time a monster would need a fatigue check, do a morale check instead to have them run away.
 I say, do both!
 Also note that monsters make their fatigue checks a little differently, as per HM rules.
 Instead of trying to roll under the average of Con + Wis, they try to roll under their morale score.
 If there is no morale score (or it's some gibberish I can't parse), it defaults to average of Con + Wis just like players, which is usually going to mean 9 or 10, since that's what most monsters have in their stats by default.

 Also note that Fatigue Factor for a monsters is a little different.
 Player's used half their Con, modified by encumbrance.
 This wouldn't work for most monsters.
 Hackmaster had a supplemental book, the Hacklopedia Monster Matrix, which had fatigue factors for every single monster.
 I might eventually input all those, but for now, they just use 6.
 That's a tiny bit better than the average player, and eyeballing the values in the Monster Matrix, not bad as an overall average value.
 Obviously, though, a dragon might have more fatigue than a goblin.
 I'd like to eventually get something in there for this, but for now, if you really want a monster to be big and tough and not worry about fatigue, just give it a high morale and it'll never fail it's fatigue checks.

+When this option is enabled, a fatigue control that displays a character's current fatigue as well as allowing them to edit it appears at the bottom of the character's "Main" tab.
+They can also edit their "Fatigue Factor Multiplier" if they have a talent or something that would affect that by clicking on the gear icon down in that section and editing the value there.

+### Enable Comeliness

+This adds the Hackmaster attribute "Comeliness" to PC character sheets (though I didn't bother adding it to NPCs).
+It's basically just a place to record that stat... it has no mechanical effect on anything else.

+### Enable Honor

+Hackmaster has the concept of "Honor" where you've got an honor score, and depending on what your score is relative to your level, you're either in Dishonor, Average Honor, or Great Honor.
+Average Honor has no mechanical effect.
+Dishonor and Great Honor both automatically affect any dice rolls the player makes dealing with damage, attacks, initiative, healing, and saving throws.
+Great Honor gives a +1 per die rolled, while Dishonor gives a -1 per die rolled.